 Just by reading this article, you’re supporting the Rails to Trails Conservancy.
-In 2021 I will donate 20% of the ad revenue from this page to support their work.
+Each year I donate a portion of the ad revenue from this page to support their work.
 Thanks for reading!

 What’s a Rail Trail?